-Stakeholder Issue AEMC response

-2009, p.
-4)
+Stakeholder Issue AEMC response occurred that prevents the normal dispatch of that service.
+Amendment of clause 3.15.7(d) would ensure that the NGF's proposal does not introduce detrimental outcomes regarding compensation.
+AEMO supports the inclusion of NGF's proposed clause only if an amendment to clause 3.15.7(d) is made.
+AEMO has proposed minimal changes to the drafting of clause 3.15.7(d) to address its concerns.
+(AEMO submission, 13 November 2009, p.
+1) be prevented where AEMO's processes fail.
+Restricting the application of 3.15.7(d) would reduce the possibility of inappropriate incentives for generators to respond to a direction in any manner other than promptly.
+AEMO AEMO suggests removing reference to "valid bid" with "acknowledged bid" to make it clear that only bids or offers validated under clause 3.8.8 would qualify.
+AEMO has also included "dispatch offer" in the last line because "price" in isolation is not a defined term.
+(AEMO submission, 13 November 2009, p.
+2) This is an appropriate distinction for the removal of doubt over what constitutes a valid bid - this is reflected in the draft Rule.
 NGF The provisions for cost recovery in the case of direction for energy or a MAS show clearly that NECA believed that market customer should pay the costs in this case.
 On the other hand, the provisions for cost recovery for "other" directions appear to be deliberately as non-specific as possible while still retaining an orderly and predictable process.
 This supports the concept that NECA did not envisage that this category would be much used, and could not form a clear view as to what class of participant might cause the need for such a direction or benefit from it.
-(NGF submission, 8 February 2010, p.
-1) It is unclear on what basis NGF reaches this conclusion, as there are categories of FCAS that are clearly recovered from market generators.
-The comment regarding provisions for "other" service being non-specific as possible is borne out by previous NECA/NEMMCO and ACCC documents (as noted in the draft determination).
+(NGF submission, 8 It is unclear on what basis NGF reaches this conclusion regarding payment by customers, as there are categories of FCAS that are clearly recovered from market generators.
+The comment regarding provisions for "other" service being non-specific is reflected in the previous NECA/NEMMCO and ACCC documents (as noted in the Rule determination).